ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 To display the rating as stars on the object page as well, additional annotations need to be added.
 Try to add these annotations yourself.
-The [documentation on data points](https://github.com/SAP-samples/abap-platform-fiori-feature-showcase/wiki/Feature-Showcase-App-Guide#data-points) from the Fiori Elements Feature Showcase Wiki might be helpful.
+The [documentation on data points](https://github.com/SAP-samples/abap-platform-fiori-feature-showcase/wiki/Feature-Showcase-App-Guide#data-points) from the SAP Fiori Elements Feature Showcase Wiki might be helpful.

 Now the value help for the `Product` search should be improved.
-Currently it is not possible to select values from the `ZPRODUCT` table.
+Currently, it is not possible to select values from the `ZPRODUCT` table.
 To enable this a [value help](https://github.com/SAP-samples/abap-platform-fiori-feature-showcase/wiki/Feature-Showcase-App-Guide#value-help) annotation needs to be added.
 The following code snippet shows how to add a value help to the `Product` field